mailjet/wordpress-mailjet-plugin-apiv3/README.txt

 = How to get started with this plugin? =
 Once you have a Mailjet account, an installation Wizard will guide you through.
 In case you want to use Mailjet as an SMTP relay you will need to change these parameters in your WordPress email configuration: username and password.
-These credentials are provided in your Mailjet Account > API Keys section [HERE](https://app.mailjet.com/account/api_keys).
+These credentials are provided in your Mailjet Account > [API Keys section](https://app.mailjet.com/account/api_keys).
 For more help on setting up the Mailjet Plugin for WordPress, feel free to check out our [dedicated WordPress User Guide](https://www.mailjet.com/guides/wordpress-user-guide?aff=wordpressmj).

 = How do I create a signup form or use the contact widget? =